Our Essential Services

 Assessment for grading a student’s A-levels is based on coursework, written exams, and – in some cases, e.g. art – their practical skills.
 The selection and number of A-level courses may already influence a student’s success in applying for university.
 But no matter how impressed the admission office is with a candidate’s academic skills, he or she will only get a “conditional offer” for a place in a degree course, before they receive their final exam results.

-In this section, we give you a better idea of what an international school is, who would benefit from attending one and even share some of the best French, British, and American international schools in the UK.
+London is home to the some of the best international schools in the UK, but there are plenty of other alternatives.
+In this section, we give insight on international schools, and discuss who would benefit from attending one, and share some of the best French, British, and American international schools in the UK.

 International schools, which frequently address the specific needs of expat children, also belong to the category of independent schools in the UK.
 They are not required to follow the National Curriculum set by the Department of Education and offer different diplomas as well, especially the IGCSE and the International Baccalaureate.
 In addition to truly international schools, with their international curriculum and certificates, there are several third-country schools in the UK too.
 They normally cater to students of particular nationalities, who may return to their home country soon.

-Below, you can find a list of different international schools suiting children from different countries, however, to give you an idea of international school tuition fees, here are some examples:
+Below, you can find a list of different international schools suiting children from different countries.
+The average cost for tuition at an international school in the UK is around 20,000 GBP (23,500 USD) a year.
+But, to give you an idea of range of international school tuition and their corresponding fees, here are some examples:

 - SABIS in Bath charges between 15,000 and 26,700 GBP per year